borderless-superuser/lightning-rfc/02-peer-protocol.md

 The `funding_output_index` can only be 2 bytes, since that's how it's packed into the `channel_id` and used throughout the gossip protocol.
 The limit of 65535 outputs should not be overly burdensome.

 A transaction with all Segregated Witness inputs is not malleable, hence the funding transaction recommendation.

+The funder may use CPFP on a change output to ensure that the funding transaction confirms before `funding_expiry`.

 ### The `funding_signed` Message